 Shaky but Courageous Beginnings (1899-1939)

-1 July 1899.
-SCGS opened on Hill Street, with seven Straits Chinese girls.
+SCGS opened in 1899 on Hill Street, with seven Straits Chinese girls.

 It was the result of the perseverance, courageous spirit and visionary leadership of the pioneers, chief among them Sir Song Ong Siang and Dr Lim Boon Keng.
 The founding of the School was made possible by Mr Khoo Seok Wan’s generous donation of $3,000, which was half the amount needed to commence operations.